Google's Neural Matching

 How Will Neural Matching Impact Local Search?

-This means that search results for local businesses and services will become more accurate and relevant, and users are more likely to find what they’re looking for.
+This means that results for local businesses and services will become more accurate and relevant, and users are more likely to find what they’re looking for.
 So if you are looking to buy a “TV,” it will show not only a dedicated shop for TV but also the supermarkets like Walmart and Target where you can buy one.
 The main idea here is to show you results similar to the word you want.

 Will Neural Matching Shape The Future Of SEO?